 - To have the right to give or refuse consent to the provision of any home and community care service.

 - To raise concerns or recommend changes related to the services that you receive, and with policies and decisions that affect his/her care without fear of reprisal, interference or coercion.

 Notice of Information Management Practices

 ONE CARE takes information security and the privacy of their clients seriously, and takes appropriate precautions to safeguard personal health information and the security of our systems.
 ONE CARE has adopted security safeguards in accordance with industry standards that ensure PHI is protected against theft, loss and unauthorized use or disclosure and unauthorized copying, modification and disposal.
 We have established policies, procedures, and guidelines that will enable safeguards around PHI or other personal information, and ensure that ONE CARE adheres with PHIPA regulations and principles.
 ONE CARE will protect data and services that are part of business processes throughout their lifecycle.
 ONE CARE supports an Information Security Management System that adheres to well-known standards and best practices.

 Accreditation – ONE CARE meets the standards of Accreditation Canada.
-We are one of the 1,000 health care organisations from across Canada that have participated in Accreditation Canada’s programs which evaluate organisations’ performance against national standards of excellence.
+We are one of the 1,000 health care organisations from across Canada that have participated in Accreditation Canada’s programs which evaluate organizations’ performance against national standards of excellence.
 These standards examine all aspects of health care, from patient safety and ethics, to staff training and partnering with the community.
 Health care staff devote time and resources to learn how to improve what they are doing so they can provide the best possible care and service to their patients and clients.